 UPDATE 1: In July 2014 BBC Worldwide began blocking You Tube copies of ‘Saving Syria’s Children’.
 Other editions of Panorama remain unaffected.
 On 1 August 2014 BBC Worldwide provided this explanation.
-The BBC iPlayer version of ‘Saving Syria’s Children’ is available in the UK only until 30 September 2014.
-After that date please refer to this copy (downloadable here) which adheres to the timings given below.
+The BBC iPlayer version of ‘Saving Syria’s Children’ expired on 17 October 2014 – please refer either to this copy or to this (downloadable here).

 On 29 August 2013, as the UK House of Commons vote on possible military intervention in Syria was closing, BBC News at Ten broadcast a report by Panorama reporter Ian Pannell and cameraman Darren Conway which claimed that a Syrian fighter jet had dropped an incendiary bomb containing a “napalm-like” substance – possibly thermite – on the playground of an Aleppo school.